-Ned’s Wish is a society committed to supporting law enforcement by providing financial and educational support to enhance the quality of life for K-9 retirees in Canada.
+Ned’s Wish is a society committed to supporting law enforcement and Canadian Armed Forces by providing financial and educational support to enhance the quality of life for K-9 retirees in Canada.
 After human police officers finish serving their communities, their pension funds support them.
 Due to the cost of health care for retired police dogs, the potential to enjoy retirement can quite literally rest on a dime.
 If health care costs become too high, a dog’s quality of life can be significantly reduced, or even cut-short.

 Do the math.
 On average, police dogs retire around seven years of age, and the average life span of a police dog is between nine and twelve years.
 Police dogs comprise a small portion of the canine population, but the majority of their lives are spent in service to ensure the safety and well-being of others.
 Retired police dogs are near the end of their lives, so by virtue Ned’s Wish is about quality, not quantity.
 Ned’s Wish exists to help retired police dogs enjoy their remaining years.